 Conduct a geotechnical study.
-Determine the structural condition of the existing shoreline to better understand long-term modifications that may be necessary.
-Elevate existing seawall to provide immediate protection from storms and king tides.
-Implement recommendations Short-Term from previous stormwater system (<5 years) assessments.
-A new 2' retaining wall built behind the existing seawall will make shoreline protections level with tide gate structure platform and adjacent shoreline.
-Implement upgrades to HBI System 1 Pump Station identified in previous storm drain submerged. master planning efforts and lagoon studies.
+Determine the structural condition of the existing BAY FARM ISLAND LAGOON SYSTEM 1 OUTLET shoreline to better understand long-term modifications that may be necessary.
+GATE & SEAWALL Elevate existing seawall to provide At the north end of Bay Farm Island Harbor Bay Lagoon System 1 is a narrow, 100immediate protection from storms and foot long isthmus of land separating the lagoon from San Leandro Bay that can be king tides.
+Implement recommendations Short-Term considered a seawall.
+It is not a FEMA-certified seawall, and the underlying from previous stormwater system (<5 years) shoreline's structural competency is unknown.
+The seawall is not level with the assessments.
+A new 2' retaining wall built adjacent shoreline, providing a conduit for floodwaters due to sea level rise and behind the existing seawall will make storm surge.
+Overtopping at this location has the potential to compromise the shoreline protections level with tide gate lagoon system, leading to flooding of neighborhoods throughout Bay Farm Island. structure platform and adjacent shoreline.
+The tide gate structure at this location is used to drain the lagoon system during Implement upgrades to HBI System 1 Pump low tide.
+A supplemental pump can also lower lagoon water levels if the tide gate is Station identified in previous storm drain submerged. master planning efforts and lagoon studies.
 Investigate options for submerged aquatic vegetation (SAV) at this location.
 Bay Area assessments for natural shoreline feasibility identified San Leandro Bay and the canal as potential locations for SAV.
 Begin design of large-scale shoreline modifications along the Bay Farm Island Mid-Term north shore.
 After 2 to 3 feet of sea level (5-10 rise, additional strategies may need to be years) considered and 10 years of lead time will be needed (for feasibility studies, funding, etc.).
 Thresholds can be developed to trigger exploration of additional strategies such as elevating the existing shoreline or expanding it outwards into the Bay, as well as converting it into a living or horizontal levee.
 Coordinate the approach to flooding across Bay Farm Island.
-Flooding on Bay Farm Island is connected to several locations of Long-Term shoreline overtopping in both Alameda and (>10 years) Oakland.
+Flooding on Bay Farm Island is connected to several locations of Long-Term 2 shoreline overtopping in both Alameda and (>10 years) Oakland.
 A coordinated approach to shoreline modifications is necessary to reduce the risk of flooding.